OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/04-market-efficiency.md

 If one could be sure the price would rise, it would have already risen.

+Note that significant underperformance does not contradict the efficient market hypothesis, but significant overperformance does.

 **Fair game model**\
 The **fair game model** directly specifies the expectation of the excess returns ε<sub>i,t+1</sub> regardless of the model being used to produce expected prices or returns:\
 **E[ε<sub>i,t+1</sub> | Φ<sub>t</sub>] = 0**

-**Martingale model**
+**Martingale model**\
 The **martingale model** specifies the expectation of excess returns by modeling the time series properties of returns or prices.
 The expected future price must be the present price times the expected return:\
 **E[P<sub>i,t+1</sub> | Φ<sub>t</sub>] = P<sub>i,t+1</sub>(1 + E[r<sub>i,t+1</sub> | Φ<sub>t</sub>])**\
 It means that the future prie, properly discounted, is equal to the current price, which makes it a **martingale**.

 **Random walk model**\
 **Random walks** have the **markov property** of **memorylessness**.
-THis means that past returns and patterns in past returns cannot be used to predict patterns in future returns.
+This means that past returns and patterns in past returns cannot be used to predict patterns in future returns.
 The **random walk model** requires the expected return to be constant and the excess return to be zero, and have constant variance and higher moments in each future period.
 The expected return of a random walk is called the **drift*.

 **The three effiecient market categories**
 - **Weak form** market efficiency occurs when all past price histories are fully reflected in the current prices.